Ashtamudi Lake: Economic evaluation of the lake's resources

 An evaluation of the marketed use benefits of Ashtamudi estuary (valued using market valuation approach) has assessed the total direct use value at Rs.66.8 million per annum; coconut husk retting accounts for Rs.5.1 million, Inland navigation service accounts for Rs.3.7 million and the recreation benefit is assessed at Rs.1.5 million (using the standard travel cost method).
 But this is reported to be showing a downward trend, particularly in fish resources in the estuary.
 This evaluation provides an insight into the economic importance of conserving Ashtamudi estuary.
+Ferry services, both public and private, are operational in various parts of the estuary.
+Local fishermen utilize Chinese fishing nets, known as 'Cheenavala' in Malayalam, which are a common sight along the waterway.
+The lake, along with Quilon Town on its banks and Neendakara Port at the confluence point, serves as transportation hubs for the state's trade and commerce, particularly in the cashew trading and processing industry and marine products industry.